Back to School Fun

 It’s hard to say goodbye to the lazy days of summer.
 I, for one, prefer not to have obligations and schoolwork to do.
 My kids would agree.

 School isn’t a bad thing.
 It’s a blessing and a privilege.
 Kids don’t always see it that way, but it is.
-By practicing back to school traditions and having a positive attitude about going back to school, we can make it something to look forward to.
+By creating fun traditions and having a positive attitude about reentry, we can make it something we all to look forward to.

 Making a Slab Apple Pie couldn’t be easier.
 Oh my!
 Just watch this video of me and my helper putting together our Back to School Pie back in 2010.

 You can make your own traditions or be inspired by other people.
 It doesn’t matter what you do, really, as long as it’s something that you and your children enjoy together.